Frequently Asked Questions

 Q: Are kids allowed on the tour?

 A: The tours are not recommended for children under 7 years old or for pregnant women due to the amounts of lead-based paint in the building.
+You are still welcome to bring these guests but it is at your own risk.

 Q: Do I have to make a reservation or call ahead for tickets to the historic tours?